fightforthefuture/bigsurveillance/app/_posts/2015-09-11-scoring-criteria.md

 ##### 113th Congress (2013-14):

-Sponsored or cosponsored S. 1551, IOSRA (Yes = +4)
-Sponsored or cosponsored FISA Improvements Act (Yes = -4) Sponsored or cosponsored FISA Transparency & Modernization Act (Yes = -4) Sponsored or cosponsored Surveillance State Repeal Act (2014 or 2015) (Yes = +4)
+Sponsored or cosponsored S. 1551, IOSRA (Yes=+4) Sponsored or cosponsored FISA Improvements Act (Yes=-4) Sponsored or cosponsored FISA Transparency & Modernization Act (Yes=-4) Sponsored or cosponsored Surveillance State Repeal Act (2014 or 2015) (Yes=+4)
-Sponsored or cosponsored USA FREEDOM 2014 prior to 2014-05-18 (Yes = +2) - Before this date, USA FREEDOM was a substantially stronger piece of legislation, meriting +2 rather than +1.
+Sponsored or cosponsored USA FREEDOM 2014 prior to 2014-05-18 (Yes=+2) Before this date, USA FREEDOM was a substantially stronger piece of legislation, meriting +2 rather than +1.
-Voted for Conyers/Amash amendment (Yes = +4)
+Voted for Conyers/Amash amendment (Yes=+4)
-Voted for House version of USA FREEDOM 2014 (Yes = -2) This gutted version of USA FREEDOM was weaker than what eventually passed in the 114th Congress, meriting -2 points.
+Voted for House version of USA FREEDOM 2014 (Yes=-2) This gutted version of USA FREEDOM was weaker than what eventually passed in the 114th Congress, meriting -2 points.
 Voted for Massie-Lofgren amendment 2014 (Yes = +3)